 In the current environment, users and automated clients pose questions to a fractal set of tables in the data cloud(s), not a fabric.
 When a question is asked, “line-of-business” applications query a set of pre-wired “schema-bound” data sources.
 The full set of available data sources and other content repositories are not queried.
 Therefore, although the answer to a basic question may reside “in the enterprise,” the client will never know.
 That is, we don’t know what we know.
 To be fair, even a coherent well-connected information fabric may not know all there is to know about a given question; however, such an environment would rapidly and completely provide “all that we do know”.
 In other words, we could indeed say, “We know what we know.”

-Semantic technologies and metadata management explicitly enable interconnected information fabrics wherein data can be used and shared across myriad applications and domains, seamlessly.
+Semantic technologies and metadata management explicitly enable information fabrics wherein data can be used and shared across applications and domains, seamlessly.
 Semantic layers present enormous opportunities.
-Increasingly autonomous software will capitalize on the “fabrics of meaning” to create Intelligent enterprises, which will free humans to focus more on higher order reasoning tasks; that is, the mission.
+Increasingly autonomous software will capitalize on “fabrics of meaning” to create intelligent enterprises, which free humans to focus increasingly on higher order reasoning tasks; that is, the mission.

 Semantic layers increase data interoperability, and provide organizations greater “data agility.”
-For example, user interfaces changes “break” the information fabric; they become model-driven.
+For example, changes to user interfaces do not “break” the information fabric; the interfaces become model-driven.
 Data is portable across otherwise disparate systems, services and applications.
 Humans and software processes can unambiguously correlate and interpret information across multiple sources.
-There is no requirement to build query indexes.
-When an agent poses a query, the entire information fabric is available to the query agent.
+There is no requirement to “pre-model” data for queries, because the entire information fabric is available to the query agent.
 Selected data do not require “syntactic matches” for the software to discover and return the answer.
 Information fabrics built using semantic layers transcend syntax and structure and operate at the concept level.
 The result: global access to information on demand, which supports decision-making.

 But still, this is not a universal remedy.
-Creating and institutionalizing common schemas, vocabularies or ontologies is daunting, to say the least.
-However, current deployments of semantics-enabled information fabrics serve as demonstrable, large-scale examples of how semantics connect myriad and varied data sources.
+Creating and institutionalizing common vocabularies or models is daunting, to say the least.
+However, current deployments of semantics-enabled information fabrics serve as demonstrable, large-scale examples of how semantics connect numerous and varied data sources.